Click Translate tab or flag at right to read in your preferred language

 More surprises lay in store at World Juniors in March.
 The duo made a splash in their debut in Taiwan, skating into third place and taking home the bronze medal.

-Carreira and Ponomarenko will remain in the junior ranks next season at both the national and international levels.
+Anthony and Carreira will remain in the junior ranks next season at both the national and international levels.
 Though the lure of competing on the senior stage in an Olympic year is tempting, they are focused on developing at their own pace.
 “We are planning to stay junior at least one more season, maybe two.
-We want to make sure that when we do move up, that we have improved everything so that we do not look like a junior team,” Ponomarenko explained.
+We want to make sure that when we do move up, that we have improved everything so that we do not look like a junior team,” he explained.

 “It’s important to us that we look like a senior team and to do that we have to continue to work on our maturity and strength.
 We need to work on bigger elements — overall speed and maturity and will keep working to keep going in an upward direction.”